Lithuania Wedding Traditions

 Civil ceremony timeline and requirements:

-Modern Practice: 85% of couples treat the civil ceremony as a formality, with 65% scheduling it on a different day than their main celebration to accommodate the required documentation and witness availability.
+Modern Practice: Most couples treat the civil ceremony as a formality, often scheduling it on a different day than their main celebration.

 Religious Wedding Ceremonies